Economics of the Roman army: Military burden

 There is also a great disparity between the costs of the 4th-century army and its 2nd-century counterpart.
 The much lower remuneration for 4th-century soldiers is reflected in total army costs.
 Duncan-Jones estimates the total annual cost of the military in c.
 150 AD at c.
 670 million sesterces.
 This is 167.5 million denarii.
 This translates into 1.67 million aurei or 168,000 pounds of gold for an army of 387,000 all costs.
 This compares with Elton's estimate of 31,625 lbs. of gold for 300,000 soldiers, 47,438 lbs of gold for 450,000 and 63.250 lbs. for 600,000 base pay only.
 His figure is doubled when other costs are factored in.
 Even if the establishment was the 600,000 as estimated by A. H. M. Jones, the cost would still be only about a third that for the 2nd-century army.
 Such a disparity is difficult to explain.
 Either the imperial government was collecting far less tax than in the 2nd century (an unlikely possibility, given the numerous complaints about the weight of the tax burden) or the extra costs are not readily evident.
-These additional costs may still have been "defence-related": e.g. fortifications, granaries, armories, clothing factories, irregular foederati forces, or payments to tribal chiefs to buy peace and allegiance.
+These additional costs may still have been "defense-related": e.g. fortifications, granaries, armories, clothing factories, irregular foederati forces, or payments to tribal chiefs to buy peace and allegiance.
 The latter had a long history: such payments are recorded in Julio-Claudian times.
-Elton points out this his estimates are for very base pay, 9 solidi for cavalrymen and 5 for foot soldiers, allowing 10% additional expenses for officers' salaries and do not include non-quantifiable military costs such as fortifications, ships, artillery, wagons, tackle, armor, uniforms, pension payments, allowances for families, periodic donatives.
-Accession and 5-year donatives increased pay 25-30% and was made in gold and silver.
+Elton points out that his estimates are for very base pay, 9 solidi for cavalrymen and 5 for foot soldiers, allowing 10% additional expenses for officers' salaries and do not include non-quantifiable military costs such as fortifications, ships, artillery, wagons, tackle, armor, uniforms, pension payments, allowances for families, periodic donatives.
+Accession and 5-year donatives increased pay 25–30% and was made in gold and silver.
 By comparison tax officials calculated the annual cost of a soldier at 36 solidi covering pay, provisions, and equipment.
 This was worth 500 silver denarii of the first century A.D.
 Even if inflated to boost gold income to pay mercenaries as replacements for Roman recruits it suggests a wide range of hidden costs.
 Harl points out p.
 224, that the value of 100,000 war horses 12.5 million denarii or 12,500 pounds of gold.
 The number was 3 to 4 times this in the 4th century because of the vast expansion of the cavalry.
-The value of the horses (not the annual take-in which was much much less) was between 1.5-4 million solidi (20,800 and 55,000 pounds of gold or 21 million and 55 million denarii).
+The value of the horses (not the annual take-in which was much much less) was between 1.5–4 million solidi (20,800 and 55,000 pounds of gold or 21 million and 55 million denarii).